 By segmenting the data first, we notice that there is, in fact, a relationship between donation and age, but that relationship differs depending on what city you are in.

 The value of predictive analytics for business becomes apparent when you realize the following.
-First, making correct business decisions has enormous value.
+First, making correct and data-driven business decisions has enormous value.
 Second, the sole focus of analytics is to help make the correct decision.

 Why Use Predictive Analytics?

 In business, decisions matter.
 What product line should you choose to achieve the most revenue?
 Which marketing campaign should you do to give you the highest ROI?
 What strategic moves should you make to take advantage of opportunities and avoid failure?

 Make the wrong decision, and the results could mean anything from a small loss to complete company collapse.
 Make the right choice, and you can find yourself in a very good position.